ros-navigation/docs.nav2.org/migration/Galactic.rst

   - Hybrid-A* and State Lattice have had their parameterization for path smoothing readded.
   - The smoother now enables kinematically feasible boundary conditions.
   - State Lattice supports turning in place primitive types
+  - Retrospective penalty added to speed up the planner, making it prioritize later search branches before earlier ones, which have negligible chance to improve path in vast majority of situations

 The tl;dr of these improvements is:
   - Plans are 2-3x as fast as they were before, well under 200ms for nearly all situations, making it as fast as NavFn and Global Planner (but now kinematically feasible).
 Typical planning times are sub-100ms without even making use of the caching or downsampling features.